kjjuno/primary/singing-time/2017/singing-time-01-15-2017.md

 Ring Around My Finger
 ---------------------

 > `Verse 1`
-> This ring around my Finger With letter, C.T.R
+> This ring around my finger With letters, C.T.R
 > Reminds me that I want to choose the right
 > And so I make a promise to give the Lord my heart,
 > And show my love by walking in the Light.